Skip to main content Skip to navigation

 Current Staff and Students Register Here / Former Staff and Alumni Register Here

-On Saturday 5th July we will be gathering to celebrate 60 years of Physics at the University of Warwick, and we would like to invite our current staff and students, former staff members and alumni to come along and get involved.
-We plan to host a day of talks, demos, tours, and other activities aimed at showcasing the amazing research, teaching, and outreach that is taking place in the department.
-We will also be looking forward towards the bright future for Physics at Warwick as we continue to work to make a better world together.
-Please register using the links above or below!
+On Saturday 5th July 2025 we celebrated 60 years of Physics at the University of Warwick, and we invited our current staff and students, former staff members and alumni to come along and get involved.
+We hosted a day of talks, demos, tours, and other activities aimed at showcasing the amazing research, teaching, and outreach that has been taking place in the department.
+We will also looked forward towards the bright future for Physics at Warwick as we work to make a better world together.

 If you are interested in the history of the department, Professor Malcolm Cooper (Emeritus Professor, former Head of Department) has written a memoir 'Six Decades of Physics at Warwick', which covers some of the major milestones and changes in the department from it's inception in 1965 right through to today.
 Please click here to read.